Plzeň (Pilsen), Czech Republic

 The Tool menu is a shortcut for launching another tools available within REXYGEN.

-- RexView: Launches REXYGEN Diagnostics, a diagnostic tool for detailed inspection of running algorithm on a target device.
+- REXYGEN Diagnostics: Launches REXYGEN Diagnostics, a diagnostic tool for detailed inspection of running algorithm on a target device.

 - Cam Editor: Launches an editor for cam profiles and curves.

-- SFC Editor: Launches an editor for state automaton.
+- SFC Editor: Launches an editor for finite state machine. relevant function block is called ATMT.

-Dialogs with global a and diagnostics options are accessible within the Settings menu.
+Dialogs with global and diagnostics options of REXYGEN Studio are accessible within the Settings menu.

-The Window menu offers operations for an arrangement of opened windows.
+The Window menu offers operations for arranging opened windows.

 - Examples: Shows all available examples and templates.